Child and adolescent health and well-being

 For the 1.2 billion adolescents between the ages of 10 and 19, the extent to which society invests in their health and well-being will determine the future not just for them, but for everyone.

 Realizing the rights of adolescents and investing in their development contributes to their full participation in a nation’s life, a competitive labour force, sustained economic growth, improved governance and vibrant civil societies.
 That's at the heart of UNICEF's work.

 UNICEF works around the world to help children survive and thrive throughout the first two decades of life.
 In line with the Sustainable Development Goals, our efforts build strong health systems to promote universal health coverage, while addressing emerging issues in child and adolescent health.

-UNICEF and partners support the development and implementation of national plans for adolescent health, improving maternal and newborn care for adolescent mothers and scaling up access to human papillomavirus (HPV) vaccines to eliminate cervical cancer.
+UNICEF and partners support the development and implementation of national plans for adolescent health, improving adolescents’ sexual and reproductive health including maternal and newborn care, and scaling up access to human papillomavirus (HPV) vaccines to eliminate cervical cancer.

 UNICEF works to expand access to programmes for preventing non-communicable diseases (NCDs), focusing on risk reduction throughout the maternal, child and adolescent life cycle.
 We integrate NCD prevention in existing maternal, newborn and child health programmes.
 We also support it through education and other social sectors.

 Health and child development